 - In 1841 William, 45-49, a warper, was lodging on Birley Lane, Snig Brook, Blackburn, on his own.7 On 21 Oct 1844, William, 49, by then a depressed alcoholic and separated from his family for several years, drowned himself.
 Speculation: William's children are not told of their father's death, but are instead told that their estranged father had left Blackburn and became a brick maker.

-- William becomes a brickmaker and leaves Blackburn sometime before 1841.
+- William was a brick maker and left Blackburn sometime before 1841.

 If this is the correct narrative then the following questions are outstanding: